lhupfeldt/jenkinsflow/INSTALL.md

    Note: you may omit --direct-url if your jenkins or hudson is on http://localhost:8080
    Note: Because of timing dependencies when creating new jobs in Hudson, the first test run or any test run with --job-delete against Hudson will likely fail.

-   I will first run the test suite with mocked jenkins api, not actually invoking any jenkins jobs, this tests the flow logic very fast.
+   The test script will first run the test suite with mocked jenkins api, not actually invoking any jenkins jobs, this is a very fast test of the flow logic.
    Mocked tests do not require Jenkins (but there will be a couple of xfails if jenkins is not running) If the mock test passes, the same testsuite is run with the real jenkins api invokin jenkins jobs.
 The test jobs are automatically created.